3dgeo-heidelberg/aeos/README.md

 **Hint:** By default your plugins folder is within your QGIS installation here: `QGIS3/profiles/default/python/plugins`.

 ## :movie_camera: Tutorial video (German)

+A tutorial video is available for the first version of the plugin:

 - Demo-Session: Simulation von Laserscanning mit AEOS, dem QGIS Plugin für HELIOS++ at the FOSSGIS conference 2022: https://pretalx.com/fossgis2022/talk/JPEZDH/